 Get assurance that your concerns will be addressed.
 Does the firm prefer you communicate via phone or email?
 Will you correspond mostly with the attorney or with paralegals and other staff?
 Know what to expect and what the law firm expects from clients.

 - What distinguishes your firm’s approach to Title 38 cases?

 Find out the attorney’s values and reasons for doing the work.
 They matter.
 Also, ask about the firm’s particular process: what makes it different from how other federal employment law firms operate, and how do those differences translate into benefits for you?

-Whether you’re struggling to understand and come to terms with a disciplinary action, so you can return quickly to practicing medicine, or you’re incensed by an unfair or baffling wage issue, please call the seasoned legal team at The Law Offices of Eric L. Pines, PLLC for a free consultation.
+Whether you’re struggling to understand and come to terms with a disciplinary action, so you can return quickly to practicing medicine, or you’re incensed by an unfair or baffling wage issue, please call the seasoned legal team at The Law Offices of Eric L. Pines, PLLC for a consultation.